Our Responsibilities to you

 - Names: People involved in your care will give you their name and ensure you know how to contact them.

 - Access: You will have access to a GP in cases of emergency.
-Home visits will be arranged where considered appropriate by a GP or our triage nurse.
+Home visits will be arranged where considered appropriate by a GP.

 - Telephone: We will try to answer the telephone promptly and ensure there is sufficient staff to do this.
 Please note that all telephone calls to the practice are recorded for quality and training purposes.